Can Anxiety Develop Later in Life? Here’s What Older Adults Should Know

 Can Anxiety Start Later in Life?

 Yes.
-The onset of anxiety in old age is a very real experience.
+The onset of anxiety in old age is a real experience.
 Other individuals who have not experienced anxiety earlier in life may subsequently develop it later on.
 Anxiety can start with new health problems, loss, or major life changes.

 Common Signs of Anxiety in Older Adults